ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01Support/FAQ/03-Gameplay.md

 - **Operation Anchorage:** The radio broadcast is active within the ruins surrounding Bailey's Crossroads and needs to be listened to for the quest to start.
 - **Broken Steel:** Automatically starts after completing the main quest (note that TTW 3.3 plays the original game's ending if you complete it in Hardcore mode and activate the purifier yourself).
 - **Point Lookout:** Walking south past the Citadel should start the quest when you get close enough to the Riverboat to hear the ship's horn.
-Mothership Zeta: The radio broadcast reaches to about the Scrapyard and needs to be listened to for the quest to start.
+- **Mothership Zeta:** The radio broadcast reaches to about the Scrapyard and needs to be listened to for the quest to start.

 ## **11.)
 Where is my stuff and how do I get it in Mothership Zeta?**
+You will find your gear in a container right after the space walk.